gerardo-m/mochapi/TASKS.md

 - ~~Change response to request relation to has_many.
 When asking for a response just return the first one to avoid errors~~
-- Fix the routing to endpoints and the scope to a single project.
-The collection routes should have the projects in the path, the member ones don't
+- ~~Fix the routing to endpoints and the scope to a single project.
+The collection routes should have the projects in the path, the member ones don't~~
 - Create expressions model and table.
 - Create new partials for the response.
+- Replace ParsedPath custom class with addressable gem
 - Add "headers" special variable to add the headers in the response if necessary
   - Add headers variables to the solve method in response